zhemao/funktown/README.md

-# FuncDS: Functional Data Structures for Python
+# FunkTown: Functional Data Structures for Python

 This library implements an efficient ImmutableDict and ImmutableVector class inspired by the implementation of Vectors and Maps in the Clojure programming